mitay-walle/com.mitay-walle.extendable-tile/README.md

 6. **RandomColorEx** - Multiply tile color to MinMaxGradient.Evalute(), has Perlin module
 7. **RotateMapEx** - Remap tile rotation with random MinMaxCurve for Z
 8. **ScaleMapEx** - Remap tile localScale with random MinMaxCurve for XYZ
+9. **ScriptableObjectEx** - refers to TileExtensionSO and execute it's TileExtension

 ## How To
 ###### Create Tile or TileExtensionSO?